MIR-MU/ffmpeg-tensorflow/README.md

 $ popd
 ```

-If your version of Libtensorflow is not pre-built, you will need to build it
+If your version of Libtensorflow has not been pre-built, you will need to build
-yourself (takes about 2 hours on a quad-core laptop):
+it yourself, which takes about 2 hours on a quad-core laptop:

 ``` sh
 $ git clone https://github.com/tensorflow/tensorflow.git